Zack0711/swift-swap/README.md

 ## 📱 Usage

-### Framework Selection
+### Table Transformation
-1. **Choose Your Framework**: Use the dropdown in the header to select your target framework:
-   - ⚛️ **React/JSX**: Convert to React JSX syntax (className, htmlFor, JSX comments)
-   - 🟢 **Vue.js**: Convert to Vue template syntax (v-bind, v-on, dynamic bindings)
-   - 🅰️ **Angular**: Convert to Angular template syntax (property/event binding)
-   - 🧩 **Web Components**: Convert for custom elements and web standards
+1. **Automatic Processing**: The application automatically processes your HTML tables:
+   - 📊 **Table Transfer**: Wraps tables with scrollable containers and formats cells

 ### Desktop Experience
-1. Select your target framework from the header dropdown
-2. Enter your HTML syntax in the left input panel
+1. Enter your HTML with tables in the left input panel
-3. Click the "Convert" button to apply framework-specific transformations
+2. Click the "Convert" button to apply table transformations
-4. View the converted syntax in the right output panel
+3. View the converted syntax in the right output panel
-5. Review detailed conversion statistics in the expandable panel below
+4. Review detailed conversion statistics in the expandable panel below
-6. Use "Clear All" to reset both panels
+5. Use "Clear All" to reset both panels

 ### Mobile Experience
-1. Select your framework from the header dropdown
-2. Use the "Input HTML" tab to enter your syntax
+1. Use the "Input HTML" tab to enter your HTML with tables
-3. Tap "Convert" to process the conversion with selected rules
+2. Tap "Convert" to process the table transformations
-4. Automatically switches to "Converted HTML" tab to show results
+3. Automatically switches to "Converted HTML" tab to show results
-5. Scroll down to view conversion statistics
+4. Scroll down to view conversion statistics
-6. Use the "Clear" button in the input tab to reset
+5. Use the "Clear" button in the input tab to reset

 ### Statistics Dashboard
 - **Overview**: Line-by-line changes (modified, added, removed, unchanged)
-- **Transformations**: Detailed breakdown by type (attributes, tags, comments, case)
+- **Transformations**: Detailed breakdown by type (attributes, tags, styling)
-- **Details**: Processing time, accuracy percentage, character counts, active rule set
+- **Details**: Processing time, accuracy percentage, character counts

 ## ⚡ Available Scripts